-- 1. as individual applications only - 2. within a VDI (delivered as a whole environment) only - 3. either as individual applications or within a VDI.
+- 1. As individual applications only - 2.
+Within a VDI (delivered as a whole environment) only - 3.
+Either as individual applications or within a VDI.

-The XenApp Server agent collect information on all applications within the VDI master images that are identified for individual delivery (options 1 or 3 above).
+The XenApp Server agent collects information on all applications within the VDI master images that are identified for individual delivery (options 1 or 3 above).
 The VDI evidence is returned to FlexNet Manager Suite as file evidence.
 (For XenApp version 7.6, usage tracking is not available for the file evidence.)